 The ACT Residual consists of four paper-pencil, multiple-choice tests: English (45 minutes), Mathematics (60 minutes), Reading (35 minutes) and Science Reasoning (35 minutes).
-Allowing time to fill in personal data, the test takes approximately four hours to take.
+Allowing time to fill in personal data, the test takes approximately four hours to complete.

 ACT-approved calculators are allowed on the Mathematics test (www.actstudent.org), but are not required.
 The following types of calculators are NOT allowed: